encode/django-rest-framework/docs/api-guide/routers.md

 ## Advanced custom routers

-If you want to provide totally custom behavior, you can override `BaseRouter` and override the `get_urls()` method.
+If you want to provide totally custom behavior, you can override `BaseRouter` and override the `get_urls(self)` method.
 The method should insect the registered viewsets and return a list of URL patterns.
 The registered prefix, viewset and basename tuples may be inspected by accessing the `self.registry` attribute.

+You may also want to override the `get_default_base_name(self, viewset)` method, or else always explicitly set the `base_name` argument when registering your viewsets with the router.

 [cite]: http://guides.rubyonrails.org/routing.html